Chefchaouen in Spring: Why March to May Is the Perfect Window

 Compare that to July-August: 30-38°C in direct sun, climbing the steep medina alleys in what feels like a stone oven.
 Or winter: 8-15°C with occasional rain that turns the blue alleys into slippery waterslides.

-Spring gets some rain — maybe one shower every four or five days — but it's usually brief and dramatic, leaving the blue walls glistening and the air smelling like wet stone and mint.
+Spring brings some rain — maybe one shower every four or five days — but it's usually brief and dramatic, leaving the blue walls glistening and the air smelling like wet stone and mint.

 The Freshly Painted Walls